The Carniolan

 The Carniolan honey bee is the subspecies of the Western honey bee that has naturalised and adapted to the Kočevje (Gottschee) sub-region of Carniola (Slovenia), the southern part of the Austrian Alps, Dinarides region, southern Pannonian plain and the northern Balkans.
 These bees are known as Carniolans, or "Carnies" for short.
 Carniolan bees are incredibly gentle and easy to work with.
 Due to their region of origin, they are more likely to forage on cold, wet days than other types of bees and rank among the best for overwintering.

-The Russian
+The Caucasian

 The Italian